-- a.
+a.
 Site Plan Approval is one of the key tools for implementing the City's policies on Urban Design in accordance with this Plan, and the City's Urban Design Manual.
-Site Plan Approval will be used by the City of Brantford in accordance with the provisions of Section 41 of the Planning Act as a means of achieving welldesigned, functional, accessible, safe, sustainable built form and public space. - b.
+Site Plan Approval will be used by the City of Brantford in accordance with the

+- provisions of Section 41 of the Planning Act as a means of achieving well-designed, functional, accessible, safe, sustainable built form and public space. - b.
 In addition to the provisions of the implementing Zoning By-law, and where different land uses or building types abut each other, transitional features may be required through Site Plan Approval, to mitigate potential adverse impacts between the developments and to ensure compatible development through visual screening, landscaping, fencing, and other forms of buffering. - c.
 The City will establish, by By-law, a Site Plan Approval Area which encompasses all of the lands within the boundaries of the City and is applicable to all development.
 The City may exempt development which would otherwise be subject to Site Plan Approval where it considers such approval to be unnecessary due to the type or scale of development proposed.
-The City may by By-law: - i.
-Require Site Plan Approval as a condition of a subdivision/condominium agreement or any other type of development agreement; - ii.
+The City may by By-law: - Require Site Plan Approval as a condition of a subdivision/condominium agreement or any other type of development agreement; - ii.
 Require Site Plan Approval as a condition of any decision of the Committee of Adjustment; and, - iii.
 Require Site Plan or Building Permit Approval prior to the issuance of a demolition permit(s) for properties designated under the Ontario Heritage Act, and for those properties that the City has identified as having significant heritage attributes. - d.
 Where Site Plan Approval is applicable, the City may utilize the Site Plan Approval process to the maximum extent permissible by the Planning Act.
-Specifically, the a.
-Council may appoint a Committee of Adjustment to consider minor variances, and other matters, to the Zoning By-law and consents, in accordance with the provisions of Section 44 and 45 of the Planning Act.
-Decisions of the Committee of Adjustment will maintain the general intent and purpose of this Plan, and will be in accordance with requirements of the Planning Act and all other applicable legislation.

-City may consider matters related to exterior design, including, without limitation, the character, scale, materials, colour, appearance and design features of buildings for all development.
+Specifically, the City may consider matters related to exterior design, including, without limitation, the character, scale, materials, colour, appearance and design features of buildings for all development.